femueller/python-n26/README.md

 Since 14th of September 2019 N26 requires a login confirmation (2 factor authentication) from the paired phone N26 app to login on devices that are not paired.
-This means you will receive a notification on your phone when you start using this library to request data.
+This means you will receive a notification on your phone when you start using this library to request data. python-n26 checks for your login confirmation every 5 seconds.
+If you fail to approve the login request within 60 seconds an exception is raised.

 If you do not specify a `login_data_store_path` this login information is only stored in memory.
 In order to avoid that every CLI command